msaari/relevanssi/readme.txt

 == Changelog ==
 = 4.13.1 =
+* New feature: Adds compatibility for WP-Members plugin, preventing blocked posts from showing up in the search results.
 * Minor fix: Improves the Oxygen compatibility.
 Now also the [oxygen] shortcode tags are removed.

 = 4.13.0 =